KxSystems/arrowkdb/README.md

 An arrow union array is similar to a struct array except that it has an additional type_id array which identifies the live field in each union value set.

+??? warning "`sparse_union` datatype is not supported by Parquet"

+    The Parquet file format is less fully featured compared to Arrow and consequently the Arrow/Parquet file writer currently does not support some datatypes or represents them using a different datatype as described [here](#parquetdatatypelimitations)

 ```q
 q)field_one:.arrowkdb.fd.field[`int_field;.arrowkdb.dt.int64[]]
 q)field_two:.arrowkdb.fd.field[`utf8_field;.arrowkdb.dt.utf8[]]